apache/logging-log4cxx/src/site/markdown/configuration-samples.md

 ## XML Example 2 {#xml-example-2}

 This example sends data to both stdout, as well as to a file.
-In this case, the file will be in our working directory.
-The pattern has also been updated to match with pattern example 1
+With this configuration the "example.log" file will be created in our working directory.

 ~~~{.xml}
 <?xml version="1.0" encoding="UTF-8" ?>